microsoft/appcenter-sdk-android/README.md

 ## 6. Advanced APIs

-* **Debugging**: You can control the amount of log messages from Sonoma SDK that show up in LogCat.
-Use setLogLevel() API to enable additional logging while debugging.
+* **Debugging**: You can control the amount of log messages that show up from the Sonoma SDK in LogCat.
+Use the `Sonoma.setLogLevel()` API to enable additional logging while debugging.
+The log levels correspond to the ones defined in `android.util.Log`.
 By default, it is set it to `ASSERT`.

     ```Java
-        Sonoma.setLogLevel(Log.VERBOSE)
+        Sonoma.setLogLevel(Log.VERBOSE);
     ```

-* **Get Install Identifier**: Sonoma SDK creates an UUID for each device once the app is installed.
-This identifier remains same for a device when the app is updated and a new one is generated only when the app is re-installed.
-This API would be useful for debugging purpose.
+* **Get Install Identifier**: The Sonoma SDK creates a UUID for each device once the app is installed.
+This identifier remains the same for a device when the app is updated and a new one is generated only when the app is re-installed.
+The following API is useful for debugging purposes:

     ```Java
-        Sonoma.getInstallId()
+        UUID installId = Sonoma.getInstallId();
     ```

-* **Enable/Disable Sonoma SDK:** If you want Sonoma SDK to be disabled completely, use setEnabled() API.
-Once used, our SDK will collect no information for any of the modules that were added.
+* **Enable/Disable Sonoma SDK:** If you want the Sonoma SDK to be disabled completely, use the `setEnabled()` API.
+When disabled, the SDK will collect no more information for any of the modules that were added:

     ```Java
-        Sonoma.setEnabled(false)
+        Sonoma.setEnabled(false);
     ```

 ## 7. Troubleshooting